Anti-Pattern-Inc/saasus-platform-document/docs/tutorial/manage-rate-plans/manage-rate-plans.md

 Use following steps.

-Now, let's create a price plan other than the Free plan!
 The measurement unit, feature menu, and price plan that will be created this time are as follows.
 Please see the video for details.

 [See here for the setting contents (image) of the measurement unit, feature menu, and price plan settings.](https://docs.saasus.io/docs/setting-measurement-units-function-menus-and-price-plans)